dashpilot/dropdraft-spaces/README.md

-# dropdraft-spaces
+# Dropdraft - turn your Dropbox into your website's backend

-Publish markdown files from your Dropbox to Digitalocean Spaces or S3
+Publish markdown files and images from your Dropbox to Digitalocean Spaces or S3.
+Markdown files will be made available as a JSON API.

 ## How to set up